chittaksh/CS320-FALL2015/README.md

 ### How to run

+Step 1:- Add Server to Eclipse Servers.

+Step 2:- Add the mysql & jakarta libraries into the lib folder of the server.

-Step 1:- Clone the repository to your local system.
+Step 3:- Clone the repository to your local system.

-Step 2:- Import the specific project as "general project" in eclipse.
+Step 4:- Import the specific project as "general project" in eclipse.

-Step 3:- Right click the project, Configure > Convert to Faceted Form.
+Step 5:- Right click the project, Configure > Convert to Faceted Form.

-Step 4:- a.
+Step 6:- a.
 Right click the project, Properties > Project facets
          b.
 Click - Dynamic Web project, Java, JavaScript
          c.
 Apply and Close

-Step 5:- a.
+Step 7:- a.
 Right click the project, Properties > Java Build Path
+         b.
+Add Library > Server Runtime > Tomcat

+Step 8:- Run the project on server.